flancia-coop/doc.anagora.org/social-coop-oc.md

 ### Deep and big topics - 10 in review/refresh
 - kanban: https://share.mayfirst.org/apps/deck/board/1128
 - Review what we have and define some priorities?
+- Success: At-large member selection.
+    - Need to review and operationalize for next year

 ### WG Reports